 To counter the belief "We can't do anything; we need someone to help us," we teach the churches to demonstrate God's love to their neighbors as an act of obedience to God.
 Usually the first Acts of Love they do are simple, like helping plough the field of someone too sick to do it themselves.
 The family they serve is saved from the financial ruin of having no harvest that year-a significant impact by any standard.
-However, the greater impact is on the church members as they step out and try new things, they start to see different results.
-Only then do their beliefs change.
+However, the greater impact is on the church members themselves.

-themselves.
 They now have experienced that, as they work together, things change.
 Inspired by their experience, they often go on to do another thing, and another, and another.
-The belief that they are unable to do anything to change their community is replaced by a realisation that, with God's help, they can do a lot.
+The belief that they are unable to do anything to change their community is replaced by a realization that, with God's help, they can do a lot.

 As we seek to bring change, we need to think about how to help people experience the impact of the truth, not just to hear it.
 What can they do to experience what you are teaching?
 If we are seeking significant change, we need to think about what a tiny, easy first step might be.
 In the example of the Act of Love, the challenge to the lie was indirect.
-We didn't challenge them to change their community, but just to love their neighbor-that they were willing to try.
-And as they did, they started to realise the capacity they had to bring change.
-Similarly, if we want to stretch our own beliefs (for example testing some ideas from these booklets), a small pilot project might be appropriate.
+We didn't challenge them to change their community, but just to love their enough to cause long term change... we must actually experience a different reality.

+neighbor-that they were willing to try.
+And as they did, they started to realize the capacity they had to bring change.
+Similarly, if we want to stretch our own beliefs (for example, testing some ideas from these booklets), a small pilot project might be appropriate.

-Role Models
+Role models